litmining/labelbuddy-annotations/_sources/contributing_to_this_repository.md

 Finally, we can get the documents.
 The directory created by {{ pg }} contains a subdirectory called `subset_allArticles_labelbuddyData`, containing `.jsonl` files.
 Those are the files we will be adding to the annotations repository, importing into {{ lb }}, and annotating.
-By default {{ pg }} splits its output into files containing 500 articles each; we can copy only the first one to begin with.
+By default {{ pg }} splits its output into files containing 500 articles each; to begin with copying only the first one is enough.

 ```bash
 cp pubget_data/query_9e14fc5ada411b2f16031d3d1b3c8dd3/subset_allArticles_labelbuddyData/documents_00001.jsonl documents/